-Trial Title Phenotyping individuals with elevated mean pulmonary arterial pressure and elevated pulmonary vascular resistance in the United Kingdom Internal ref. no. (or short title) Phenotyping patients with elevated pulmonary arterial pressure Clinical Phase N/A Study design Retrospective, observational, multicenter study Participants Patients who have undergone at least one right heart catheterization in one of the participating PH specialist or approved centers in the UK.
-Planned Sample Size 2900 patients Treatment duration N/A Follow up duration Maximum 11 years Planned Trial Period Observation period:1 Jan 2009 - 1 st March 2020 Data extraction period: 1st November 2020-1st February 2021 Objectives Outcome Measures Primary To describe rate of all-cause death and rate of all-cause hospitalization in patients with different levels of mPAP and PVR and diagnosis and in the overall study population.
+Trial Title PhEnotyping indiVIDuals with Elevated meaN pulmonary arterial pressure and elevated pulmonary vascular resistanCE for characterisation of Pulmonary Arterial Hypertension in the UK (EVIDENCE-PAH) Internal ref. no. (or short title) Phenotyping patients with elevated pulmonary arterial pressure Clinical Phase N/A Study design Retrospective, observational, multicenter study Participants Patients who have undergone at least one right heart cath participating PH specialist or approved centers in the UK.
+Planned Sample Size 2900 patients Treatment duration N/A Follow up duration Maximum 11 years and 2 months Planned Trial Period Observation period:1 Jan 2009 - 1 st March 2020 Data extraction period: 1st November 2020-31st August 2021 Objectives Outcome Measures Primary To describe rate of all-cause death and rate of all-cause hospitalization in patients with different levels of mPAP and PVR and diagnosis and in the overall study population.
 Hospitalization Mortality Rates Secondary To describe and compare patient and clinical characteristics, biomarkers, therapies, quality of life, hospitalization and mortality among patients with different levels of mPAP and PVR and diagnoses and in the overall study population.
 To describe and compare time to progression to PH in all patients with mPAP <25 mmHg, and in patients with no evidence of pulmonary vasculopathy or with early pulmonary vasculopathy.
 Hospitalization Mortality Quality of life Progression to PH Investigational Medicinal Product(s) N/A Formulation, Dose, Route of Administration N/A